-We can assist in implementing a total product life cycle (TPLC) program where cybersecurity risk is evaluated and mitigated in the design, manufacturing, testing, and post-market monitoring activities.
+We can implement a total product life cycle (TPLC) program where medical device cybersecurity risk is evaluated and mitigated in the design, manufacturing, testing, and post-market monitoring activities.

 Does your device meet the expected documentation regarding cybersecurity?